BackWeLoveTest.net

 Result: Few Impostor Characteristics

-Your responses indicate that you have a healthy and realistic relationship with your own competence.
+Your responses indicate that you have a balanced and realistic relationship with your own competence.
 When you succeed, you generally accept that you earned it.
 When you make a mistake, you likely view it as a solvable problem rather than a character flaw.

 This doesn't mean you never feel doubt—everyone does when facing the unknown—but you don't let that doubt define your identity.
 You view yourself as a capable professional who is allowed to learn, rather than a "fraud" trying to avoid detection.